reidmorrison/symmetric-encryption/README.md

 Fully supports Symmetric Encryption to encrypt data in flight and at rest while running jobs in the background.

+## Upgrading to Rails V7

+There is a method naming conflict with Rails 7, which has its own `encrypted_attributes` method.

+As a result the older `attr_encrypted` mechanism is no longer available with Rails 7.
+Migrate the use of `attr_encrypted` to `attribute` as described in the [Frameworks Guide](https://encryption.rocketjob.io/frameworks.html).

 ## Upgrading to SymmetricEncryption V4

 Version 4 of Symmetric Encryption has completely adopted the Ruby keyword arguments on most API's where